Simon Baz: Rise of the Third Army

 After waking up, Simon turns over a new leaf and helps stop the Third Army.
-However, he eventually runs into the Justice League, being wrongfully accused of taking Hal, hostage.
+However, he eventually runs into the Justice League, being wrongfully accused of taking Hal hostage.
 The Justice League track down Simon, but he is not willing to fight them until Batman tries to remove Sinestro's ring from Simon's finger.
 In doing so, the ring goes into defense mode and attacks the League.
 In a panic, Baz retreats and meets with his sister.
 Sira is able to track down the original owner of the van leaving Simon to try and clear his name.
-After finding who was involved of the bomb plot, the Third Army attacks the house and kills the terrorist and an FBI agent (who was one of the federal agents interrogating Simon before).
+After finding who was involved of the bomb plot, the Third Army attacks the house and kills the terrorist and an FBI agent who was one of the federal agents interrogating Simon before.

 Green Lantern B'dg arrives looking for Hal Jordan.
-B'dg helps Simon retrieve the dual message left by both Hal Jordan and Sinestro in his ring, which reveals that the Guardians of the Universe have gone insane and are now replacing the Green Lantern Corps with their Third Army that will eventually take over the Universe.
-It is also revealed that Sinestro is responsible for Simon's selection as a Green Lantern as he chose someone who was very much like himself.
+B'dg helps Simon retrieve the dual message left by both Hal Jordan and Sinestro in his ring, which reveals that the Guardians of the Universe have gone insane and are replacing the Green Lantern Corps with their Third Army that will eventually take over the Universe.
+It is also revealed that Sinestro is responsible for Simon's selection as a Green Lantern and chose him due to their similarities.
 He also wanted his recruit to be the one to finally destroy the Guardians of the Universe.
 Simon learns how to recharge his ring by retrieving his Lantern in the Coast City Graveyard.
 After learning that his ring's charge could die on him, Simon takes a gun with him as a precaution.
 He learns from B'dg that his ring might be able to wake his brother-in-law from his coma.
 They head to the hospital where Simon is able to heal the damage to his brother-in-law's brain.
 Simon and B'dg then rescue Guy Gardner from prison.
-After defeating the Third Army that was sent after Guy, they all meet on the moon where Guy is sent to Oa to stop the Guardians and Simon and B'dg enter the Book of the Black and come face to face with Black Hand.
+After defeating the Third Army that was sent after Guy, they all meet on the moon where Guy is sent to Oa to stop the Guardians and Simon and B'dg enter the Book of the Black and encounter Black Hand.